Aashini4001/Elevate-labs-task-2/README.md

 # Elevate-labs-task-2
-📧 #Phishing Email Analysis – Cyber Security Internship Task 2 Task Objective
+📧 #PHISHING EMAIL ANALYSIS-CYBERSECURITY INTERN TASK 2 Task Objective
 The goal of this task is to analyze a suspicious email for phishing indicators and understand how attackers use spoofing, social engineering, and malicious links to deceive users.